 Program graduates are prepared to advance social justice within criminal legal systems and inspire interdisciplinary innovation in the field.
-Learn more by viewing the curriculum at a glance here.
+Learn more by viewing the curriculum at using the link below.

 This dual degree program keeps with the School of Criminal Justice’s and School of Social Work’s emphasis on inter-professional education, interests in disparities within the criminal justice system, and over-incarceration.
 Graduates will be able to meet the needs of growing labor force opportunities for social workers within criminal justice settings, such as courts, prisons, non-profit organizations, and local and state governments.
 There is a high demand for credentialed and cross-trained professionals who can respond effectively to issues of crime and social justice.
 Your training in this program will help you become a leader in the field.

-For more information, contact Jimmy Camacho, Manager, Graduate Programs and Graduate Enrollment Services, email@example.com
+For more information, contact Jimmy Camacho, Assistant Dean of Graduate Programs and Graduate Enrollment Services, email@example.com

 Also, see the Rutgers School of Social Work